 Before making changes to SCA, you must decide on the conventions you want to use to organize your custom modules.

 In these example hierarchies, your custom modules are stored in the extensions directory.
 Within your custom directory, name your modules using a version naming convention such as:

-This convention corresponds to the SEMVER (Semantic Versioning) schema.
-NetSuite recommends that you use this schema when organizing your modules.
+NetSuite recommends that you use this convention when organizing your modules.
 For example, if you were creating a new module, your module may be named:

 This naming convention should also apply when extending an existing module.
 For example, if you are customizing the Case module, your custom module may be named: